zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

     <img style='width:25em' src="Ethics_picture/privacy_cartoon.png"/>
 </figure>

 AI systems can be quite easily converted for the purpose of surveillance.
 While it can be used for public good, naturally we would like to know exactly where and when our data will be used.
 But the catch here with AI systems is that others may be using our private data without our permission.
 AI systems learn from data provided during training, and they make predictions based on data input that they receive.
-The data may regard extremely sensative or important data.
+The data may regard extremely sensitive or important data.
 There must be measures put in place so that the data can be used safely and efficiently by the system, while preventing the visibility of it from prying eyes.

 ### Correctness and Uncertainty of Algorithms